Club Q suspect faces murder, bias-motivated charges in deadly shooting

 Club Q on its Facebook page thanked the "quick reactions of heroic customers that subdued the gunman and ended this hate attack."

-The suspect remains in custody and has been identified as Anderson Lee Aldrich, 22.
+The suspect remains in custody in the hospital with unspecified injuries.
+He has been identified as Anderson Lee Aldrich, 22.
 Questions are being raised about why authorities didn't seek to take Aldrich's guns away from him in 2021, when he was arrested after his mother reported he threatened her with a homemade bomb and other weapons.

 Though authorities at the time said no explosives were found, gun control advocates are asking why police didn't try to trigger Colorado's "red flag" law, which would have allowed authorities to seize the weapons his mother says he had.
 There's also no public record that prosecutors ever moved forward with felony kidnapping and menacing charges against Aldrich.